Vegan Bacon

 Cook Time: 40 minutes

 With these three easy vegan bacon recipes, you won't miss the real thing!
 Each one has a delicious smoky, salty flavor and crispy texture.
-Gluten-free and vegan.
+Use certified gluten-free tamari to make these gluten-free.

 Ingredients